|John Lennon and Paul McCartney in 1968.

 It was Paul's nature to improvise little song snippets between takes, and this particular session yielded several such examples.
-"Los Paranoias" was a staple of Beatle bootlegs before being permanently enshrined on Anthology 3.
+"Los Paranoias" was a staple of bootlegs long before being officially released on Anthology 3.
 Paul also took a stab at something called "The Way You Look Tonight," a slight but sweet variation on the Jerome Kern standard, as filtered through "I Will."
-It can be descried as a crossbreeding of those two songs.
 Nice stuff, really.
 But the real keeper of the night was an off-the-cuff number called "Can You Take Me Back?"
 The entire improvisation, in its uncut form, runs two minutes.
-About 30 seconds near the end were eventually excerpted on The White Album, linking "Cry Baby Cry" with "Revolution 9."
+About 30 seconds near the end were eventually included on The White Album, linking "Cry Baby Cry" with "Revolution 9."
 The full recording is worth your time, though.

 Musically, the song reminds me a lot of a Depression-era blues number called "Can I Do It For You?" by Memphis Minnie and Kansas Joe.
 It, too, is structured as a dialogue between a plaintive man and an inconsolable woman.

 Another factor setting Paul's song apart is that it is based on the pentatonic or five-tone scale.
 You can play the melody just using the black keys of a piano keyboard.
 Ebony and ebony living together in perfect harmony.
-For reasons I can never quite explain, five-tone songs have a mysterious, ineffable quality to them.
+For reasons I can't quite explain, five-tone songs have a mysterious quality to them.
 What is it about those five wonderful notes that makes them sound so good together?
-Perhaps a musicologist can reduce it down to an equation.
-In any event, the result is haunting and haunted, memorable enough to have been sampled by Danger Mouse on his remix treatment of Jay-Z's "My 1st Song" from 2004's The Grey Album.
+Maybe a musicologist could reduce it down to an equation.
+In any event, the result is both haunting and haunted, memorable enough to have been sampled by Danger Mouse on his remix treatment of Jay-Z's "My 1st Song" from 2004's The Grey Album.